Debrecen Neological Synagogue

-The Debrecen Neological Synagogue was a Jewish religious building in Debrecen, Hungary.
+The Debrecen Neological Synagogue is a former Neolog Jewish synagogue that was located on Deák Ferenc Street in Debrecen, Hungary.
+Completed in 1896, the building was used a synagogue until World War II.
+After damage during the war, restoration began in 1949; however the building was demolished in the 1960s following a fire.

+History

-The large synagogue in Deák Ferenc Street was built in 1896 according to the plans of Jakob Gartner, a Jew in Vienna.
+The large synagogue in Deák Ferenc Street was built in 1896 in the Moorish Revival style, according to the plans of Jakob Gartner, a Jew in Vienna.
 Although the brick-walled, double-towered, domed synagogue did not stand on the street line, it was easily visible from the large square in front of it.
 Its façade formation was characterized by a strong triple articulation, and its mass became plastic and articulated by the strong, risalit-like protrusions of its edges.
 It suffered damage during World War II.
 Renovation began in 1949, however, during the roofing work, the attic caught fire and the building burned down.
-The city authority then decided to demolish it.
+The city authority decided in the 1960s to demolish it.